pingcap/docs/sync-diff-inspector/shard-diff.md

 # Data Check in the Sharding Scenario

 sync-diff-inspector supports data check in the sharding scenario.
-Assuming that you have multiple MySQL instances using a replication tool to replicate data into TiDB, and now you can use sync-diff-inspector to check upstream and downstream data.
+Assume that you use the DM replication tool to replicate data from multiple MySQL instances into TiDB, and now you can use sync-diff-inspector to check upstream and downstream data.

 ## Use `table-config` for configuration